 Try another stone fruit like peaches or nectarines if you can't find ripe plums.

 We added some new potatoes to this dish, but I will add carrots and mushrooms to the roasting pan next time I make it.
 You can add whatever ingredients you enjoy and have on hand.
 I can see beets, asparagus, or even leeks.

 I would also use a bigger roasting pan and cook more chicken so everyone can have two pieces.
 It's that good.

 The fennel seeds and thyme sprigs came out of our garden.
 Fun.

 A Nice Wine to Serve

-We did a virtual wine tasting from Alexander Valley, California and learned about the Alexander Valley Merlot.
-It was excellent and priced well so we picked up a few bottles.
-It went extremely well with this meal.
+We did a virtual wine tasting from Alexander Valley, California, and learned about the Alexander Valley Merlot.
+It was excellent and priced well, so we picked up a few bottles.
+It went exceptionally well with this meal.

 The Alexander Valley Merlot is 100% Merlot.
-I haven’t had a pure Merlot in a long time but I will be ordering more of this again.
+I haven't had a pure Merlot in a long time, but I will order more of this again.

 Sheet Pan Chicken with Roasted Plums, Potatoes and Onions

 - juice from orange or 2 tablespoons fresh lemon